MaxNoragami/PR-lab1-HttpServer/README.md

 ## Requests to Adrian Vremere's server

-In order to achieve this, both my machine and Adrian's server need to be connected to the same network.
+In order to achieve this, both my machine and Adrian's server needed to be connected to the same network.
 I used my phone's hotspot for this purpose.

-- His IP address was `10.202.125.62` (he got by running `ifconfig` on his machine)
+- His IP address was `10.202.125.62` (he got it by running `ifconfig` on his machine)
-- The port he was using was `6969` (nice x2)
+- The port he was using: `6969` (nice x2)

 <details><summary>Via the dockerized client 🐋</summary>
 <img src="https://files.catbox.moe/uo5ofe.png" alt="Request via dockerized client to Adrian's server" />